matematiflo/CompAssistedMath2023/Lean/README.md

 Below you will find the programme of the seminar.
 For each week, there is a corresponding `.lean` file, which you can use to practice.
 You can also view a markdown version of the weekly files by clicking on the corresponding `.md` files.

-In order to work on the `.lean` files, several options are available:
+In order to work on the `.lean` files, various options are available:

 * Download any of the files and open it in your [CoCalc](https://cocalc.com) account. *This is the recommended option to get started.*
 * Go to the [GitHub webpage for this repository](https://github.com/matematiflo/Comp_assisted_math/) and open a *Codespace* (this is done directly in your browser).
 You can also fork the repository and then open the Codespace from within your forked copy.